Gabe-Itch-jar/Carilana/README.md

 # Carilana Scripts Github
 # OUR DISCORD HAS BEEN TERMINATED!
 JOIN OUR NEW ONE AT: discord.io/carilana or https://discord.gg/UjAYw2xdq7
 Welcome!
-This is the offical and only GitHub Respositories for the Carilana Scripts Discord Server.
+This is the official and only GitHub Respositories for the Carilana Scripts Discord Server.

 ## Errors

-Something's Patched or not working?
+Something's patched or not working?
 Just create an error and we'll help out as fast as we can!

 ## Discord